Why Data Governance is Essential for the Insurance Industry

 • Define job duties and staff interdependencies

-It is important to be prepared to provide access to individual’s personal information and the ability to correct, delete, and transfer their personal information.
+It is important to be prepared to provide access to an individual’s personal information and the ability to correct, delete, and transfer their personal information.
 This is critical to be in compliance with regulations such as CCPA and GDPR.

 When data policies and procedures are implemented, organizations ensure that everyone handling or managing data has a consistent knowledge base and set of expectations.